At RU it is expected “…that students will deal with issues which may affect academic performance as soon as they arise.”

 In that request you need to outline why you think the original grade was not correct (or the reassessed grade) and provide evidence for how you came to this conclusion (such as information from your text book or instructor’s PowerPoints, or information in the course outline).

 Please note that not every assignment can be reassessed independently (such as oral presentations or performances).
 Also keep in mind that when an assignment is being reassessed, the grade can go up, go down or remain the same.
 The grade you received through the reassessment is the grade that counts for your academic record.
 This is so, even if the grade went down after a reassessment.
-The revised grade cannot be appealed unless the grade reassessment was not done in line with the Grade Reassessment Policy or not done in the first place.
+If Reassessment and Recalculation was not done in compliance with the Grade Reassessment Policy and its procedures an Appeal may be submitted on the grounds of Procedural Error.